 By making several small updates every year your home will not fall out of style as quickly.

 Obviously, if you do every single suggestion listed in this post it would add up to quite a bit of money and time.
 So pick the places where your home is the most outdated, or needs the most attention and start there.
 Maybe, pick just a few ideas to conquer each year.
 Or do one thing every month.

 Most of these suggestions are things that my husband and I have done to our own home.

 Update Your Home: Exterior

-By keeping the outside of your home updated it will increase your home’s curb appeal.
+By keeping the outside of your home updated will increase your home’s curb appeal.
 This will be more important if you are currently trying to sell your home.

 Paint your front door.
 Pick a bold color to paint on your front door to make your home pop!
 Just make sure the color coordinates with the brick or siding on your home.
 Please avoid the common mistake of painting your door a bold color that completely clashes with the rest of your home.
 If you have a brick home with warm earth tone colors then pick a bold burnt orange color that matches the brick.
 Do NOT paint your door a bright aqua color, that will stick out like a sore thumb.
-Unfortunately, I have seen this mistake on multiple homes.
+Unfortunately, I have seen this mistake with multiple homes.

 If you are afraid of bold colors or you think it won’t work with your home try painting your door black.

 Paint your shutters.
 If your shutters are faded give them a quick update with a fresh coat of paint.
 Your shutters will look amazing if you paint them the same color as your front door or maybe just a few shades darker.